Pavlyuchenkova beats Stephens in marathon contest to reach quarters

 MELBOURNE: Unseeded Russian Anastasia Pavlyuchenkova won a marathon three-setter against American fifth seed Sloane Stephens 6-7(3) 6-3 6-3 to reach the Australian Open quarter-finals on Sunday and match her best show in Grand Slams.

+"I was even thinking during the match that some of you guys stayed...
+I heard somebody was yawning though sometimes during the match," the Russian said in her on-court interview.
+"I'm sorry, I thought it was quite an exciting match.

+"Sloane is a great player, is a fighter... and I had to be aggressive, yeah."

-For a place in the semi-finals, Pavlyuchenkova will meet another American in unseeded Danielle Collins, who earlier thrashed 2016 champion and second seed Angelique Kerber 6-0 6-2.
+Unseeded Collins thrashed 2016 champion and second seed Angelique Kerber 6-0 6-2 earlier on Sunday.

 (Reporting by Sudipto Ganguly; editing by Clare Fallon)